 This text serves several purposes:

-Properly optimized alt-text has the ability to move your images to the first page of image search results, giving you an additional shot at higher ranking.
+Properly optimized alt-text has the ability to move your images to the first page of image results, giving you an additional shot at higher ranking.

 It may seem simple, but the way you structure your page URLs does have some impact on your search engine ranking.
 A jumbled URL with many mixed characters doesn’t do a good job of helping search engines learn about the page.